srij1234/block-chain-project/README.md

 STEP 4:click on post option.

-STEP 5:find a nice image on the internet and "copy image address".
+STEP 5:find a nice image on the internet and "copy image address" or "copy image link".

 STEP 6:PASTE THE LINK,PRESS ENTER.